tannewt/wa-law.org/bill/2021-22/hb/1336/S.SL/README.md

     c.
 Nothing in this subsection (8) is intended to limit or otherwise restrict any other authority provided by law.

 9. **A port district may provide retail telecommunications services within or without the district's limits.**

+## Section 10
+> This section adds a new section to an existing chapter [53.08](/rcw/53_port_districts/53.08_powers.md).
+Here is the [modified chapter](rcw/53_port_districts/53.08_powers.md) for context.

+1. Before providing retail telecommunications services, a port district must report to its governing body and to the state broadband office the following about the area to be served by the port district:

+    a.
+An assessment of the current availability of broadband infrastructure and its adequacy to provide high-speed internet access and other advanced telecommunications services to end users;

+    b.
+The location of where retail telecommunications services will be provided;

+    c.
+Evidence relating to the unserved nature of the community in which retail telecommunications services will be provided;

+    d.
+Expected costs of providing retail telecommunications services to customers to be served by the port district;

+    e.
+Evidence that proposed telecommunications infrastructure will be capable of scaling to greater download and upload speeds to meet state broadband goals under RCW 43.330.536;

+    f.
+Sources of funding for the project that will supplement any grant or loan awards; and

+    g.
+A strategic plan to maintain long-term operation of the infrastructure, and the expected installation charges and monthly costs for end users.

+2. The state broadband office must post a review of the proposed project on their website.

+3. For the purposes of this section, "unserved" means an area of Washington in which households and businesses lack access to broadband service at a minimum 100 megabits per second download speed and at a minimum 20 megabits per second upload speed.

 ## Section 11